Bolland/WordpressPlain/wordpress/wp-content/plugins/secure-wordpress/readme.txt

 * add free malware and vulnerabilities scan for test this; the scan has most interested informations and scan all of the server

 = v0.8.4 (05/05/2010) =
-* add methode for use the plugin also on ssl-installs
+* add method for use the plugin also on ssl-installs
 * change uninstall method

 = v0.8.3 (04/14/2010) =